sassoftware/sas-studio-custom-steps/GEO - Shape Files/README.md

 ### CreateGeoProvider

-This will use the cas table promoted by the ShapePromote step t create a custom GEO Provider for SAS Visual Analytics.
+This will use the CAS table promoted by the ShapePromote step to create a custom GEO Provider for SAS Visual Analytics.
 The parameters needed are:

 1. Name for the GEO Provider